melizalab/comp-neurosci/resources/syllabus.md

 relatively "simple" non-human animals have millions of neurons and billions of connections.
 Just observing a small fraction of the brain in action can generate enormous quantities of data.
-Voltage from an intracellular electrode is sampled 40,000 times a second, and EEGs are recorded on 19 channels sampled up to 2,000 times a second.
+Voltage from an intracellular electrode is sampled 40,000 times a second, and EEGs are recorded on multiple channels sampled up to 2,000 times a second.
 That means almost 2.5 million data points in one minute!
 With so much data, how can we possibly find the information in all the noise?

 The approach we'll use here is **computational modeling**, which means building toy systems that capture some aspect of how a particular system in the brain is